Sunday, July 29, 2012

 Sunday, July 22, 2012

-Authentic 19th Century American Tomato Ketchup recipe (Catchup) -
+Authentic 19th Century American Tomato Ketchup recipe (Catchup) - edited 2026 for one bottle recipe

 One of the things I love about old recipes is the process of decoding them.
 Whilst having a quick scour through Google Books, I came across a very authentic recipe for genuine American 1800's tomato ketchup straight from Dr. Chase's recipes; or, Information for everybody; an invaluable collection of about eight hundred practical recipes